microsoft/azure-spring-boot/azure-spring-boot-starters/azure-active-directory-spring-boot-starter/README.md

 ## Overview
 This is a pre-release package that enables Spring Security integration with Azure Active Directory for authentication and integration scenarios via OpenID Connect/OAuth 2.0 protocols.
-Currently it supports the implicit authorization grant, making it ideal for enabling authenticaton and authorization for Single Page Application (SPA) web apps.
+Currently it supports the implicit authorization grant, making it ideal for enabling authentication and authorization for Single Page Application (SPA) web apps.

 ### Implementation summary
 This package provides a Spring Security filter to validate the Jwt token from Azure AD.
 The Jwt token is also used to acquire a On-Behalf-Of token for Azure AD Graph API so that authenticated user's membership information is available for authorization of access of API resources.
 Below is a diagram that shows the layers and typical flow for Single Page Application with Spring Boot web API backend that uses the filter for Authentication and Authorization.